 Again, read above about whole grain pasta and brown rice to understand the importance of consuming whole grain vs. refined grain.

 Some conventional grocery stores will stock local bakery whole grain bread.
-You’ll want to look at the ingredients it takes to make the bread: whole wheat flour, yeast, water, salt, etc. are typical ingredients.
+You’ll want to look at the ingredients list: whole wheat flour, yeast, water, salt, etc. are typical ingredients.
 The best options for whole grain bread is to find a local bakery that makes whole wheat bread or if you’re really savvy in the kitchen, make your own.
-(I will include my recipe soon).
-And if those options won’t work for your family, find the best option at your grocery store.
+And, if those options won’t work for your family, find the best option at your grocery store.
 No shame in this.
 (We do all of the above).

 One of the tricks to staying healthy when consuming whole grains is to not only consume it in its whole form, but to also be sure to eat a variety.